hbrouwer/mesh-examples/consonant_vowels/README.md

 str(as.dendrogram(hclust(dist(mtx))))
 ```

-What does the dendogram tell about the solution of the network?
+What does the dendrogram tell about the solution of the network?